Donald W. Klopf: Education and career

-Klopf was born in Milwaukee, Wisconsin and an Army Air Force veteran.
+Klopf was born in Milwaukee, Wisconsin.
+His father, Milton H. Klopf, owned a jewelry store in Bay View.
+He was an Army Air Force veteran.
 He received his B.A. in 1953 and M.A. in 1955, both in Speech from the University of Hawaii at Manoa and his Ph.D. in Speech from the University of Washington in 1958.
 He completed his postdoctoral studies at the University of Wisconsin and Northwestern University.

 Klopf joined the faculty of UH-Manoa in 1958.
 He was Chair of the Department of Speech, Director of Forensics, and Director of Courses and Curricula for the Continuing Education College.
 He retired from UH-Manoa in 1982.
 He then taught at West Virginia University from 1982 to 1992, where he served as Associate Chair of the Department of Communication Studies.

 Klopf authored more than 40 books and over 200 articles on debate and argumentation, interpersonal/small group communication, and cross-cultural/intercultural communication.
 He was President of the Pacific Speech Association and Founding Presidents of the Communication Association of the Pacific (CAP), the World Communication Association (WCA), and the Pacific and Asian Communication Association (PACA).
 He played a key role in bringing together researchers and educators around the world for communication studies in the global context.

 J. Jeffery Auer, who served as President of the WCA for 1985-1991, attested: "Don Klopf’s genius lay not only in teaching and scholarship, but also in his organizational skills, in accomplishing goals for his associations through astute moves, such as accepting early on that individual teachers in the Pacific countries would be most easily attracted to a regional association and attend their conventions through membership in their own national associations."